crystal-wolfer/SoftUniJS/JS Web/Backend/Exam Prep/Retake Exam – Magma Haven/Cheat Sheet.md

   4. Update the controller
   5. Add isAuth where needed to safeguard server req
   6. Update the router and the routes

+## Catalog Page
+  1. Adapt the controller to have a request
+  2. Update the html to hbs the partial